wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/1-delegation-overview.md

 would process all 5,000 records and return to Power Apps the 2,500 records for which **ProjectStatus** is set **Active**.
 Those records would all be available in your gallery.
-In this scenario, Power Apps didn't process any data, and only the matching records were sent from SharePoint to Power Apps, which is very efficient.
+In this scenario, Power Apps didn't process any data, and only the matching records were sent from SharePoint to Power Apps, which is efficient.

 When delegation isn't available
 -------------------------------